jkjung-avt/jkjung-avt.github.io/_posts/2020-07-18-tensorrt-yolov4.md

 # How to Run the Demo

 Please just follow the step-by-step instructions in [Demo #5: YOLOv4](https://github.com/jkjung-avt/tensorrt_demos#yolov4).
-The steps include: installing requirements ("pycuda" and "onnx==1.4.1"), downloading trained YOLOv4 models, converting the downloaded models to ONNX then to TensorRT engines, and running inference with the TensorRT engines.
+The steps include: installing requirements ("pycuda" and "onnx==1.9.0), downloading trained YOLOv4 models, converting the downloaded models to ONNX then to TensorRT engines, and running inference with the TensorRT engines.

-Please note that you should use version "1.4.1" (not the latest version!) of python3 "onnx" module.
-Otherwise, you'll likely encounter this error: `onnx.onnx_cpp2py_export.checker.ValidationError: Op registered for Upsample is depracted in domain_version of 10`.

 After downloading darknet YOLOv4 models, you could choose either "yolov4-288", "yolov4-416", or "yolov4-608" for testing.
 I recommend starting with "yolov4-416".